TimEllison/Worxbox/README.md

 ## Known Issues

-Sitecore 8.1 has a known issue in which items referenced as Data Sources for renderings selected under personalization conditions do not get added as references.
+Sitecore 8.0 and 8.1 have a known issue in which items referenced as Data Sources for renderings selected under personalization conditions do not get added as references.
 This issue does not exist in 8.2 Update 1.
-To resolve this issue in your 8.1 version of Sitecore, please visit the Github project http://bit.ly/2hTTklJ
+To resolve this issue in your 8.0 or 8.1 version of Sitecore, please visit the Github project http://bit.ly/2hTTklJ